IDinsight/mosaiks/README.md

 ### - Can you share an example of a project where we have used this?

 Yes!
 See the [mosaiks_ml](https://github.com/IDinsight/mosaiks_ml) repository for example ML models built using these features

+### Where can I learn more about the satellite images?

+You can explore Microsoft Planetary Computer's [data catalog]([here](https://planetarycomputer.microsoft.com/explore)).
+It includes information about the satellites and links for further reading.
+You can also find information on the best image bands to use for images from the [Landsat](https://www.usgs.gov/faqs/what-are-band-designations-landsat-satellites) and [Sentinel](https://gisgeography.com/sentinel-2-bands-combinations/) satellites.

 ### - How do I contribute to this repo as a developer?